Biden once again targets fossil fuel benefits in budget proposal

 It also includes a provision for a regional U.S. Energy-Water Demonstration Facility through the Energy Department, which would go toward projects exploring the intersection of energy and water in national watersheds.

-Every year the president puts out a budget proposal indicating their priorities for the year.
+Every year, the president puts out a budget proposal indicating the White House’s priorities for the year.

 However, Congress, not the president, has the power to appropriate funds, and typically does not go along with what the president proposes, particularly given the 60-vote threshold for Senate passage that all but guarantees bipartisan input each year.